 Step 5: How often will you monitor metrics?

 As the saying goes, nothing gets done if it doesn’t get measured.
 You’ll want to run the numbers and announce progress frequently enough to keep things buzzing.
-The exact methods of notifying about progress and sharing metrics will depend on your particular incentive plan specifics.
+The exact methods of notifying about progress and sharing metrics will depend on your particular reward specifics.
 For example, you may want to initiate bi-weekly team meetings among your retail crew to share progress.
 Or, you may already have frequent stand-ups around the equipment barn that are perfect for providing updates on the number of paddles lost – or recovered – that week.

 Step 6: When will you make disbursements?

-Will your incentives be paid on the front-end (like a sign-on bonus), or on the back-end (when goals are hit)?
+Will your rewards be paid on the front-end (like a sign-on bonus), or on the back-end (when goals are hit)?
 Will you make multiple payments over the course of the goal period, or wait until the end of the season to do one big one?

 Payments can be especially tricky.
-On the one hand, you want to keep buzz flowing and continue to incentivize employees with immediate gratification.
+On the one hand, you want to keep buzz flowing and continue to encourage employees with immediate gratification.
 On the other hand, you don’t want to deplete funds too soon.
 Instead, you should prioritize being in a good annualized cash position before making disbursements.

-Other Considerations When Building Incentive Plans
+Other Considerations When Building Reward Programs

 Don’t get lazy by using the same incentives year over year.
-This bad habit sets employee expectations that they’ll be rewarded for the same outcomes – meaning it becomes their expectation, not yours
+This bad habit sets employee expectations that they’ll be rewarded for the same outcomes – meaning it becomes their expectation, not yours.

 Lastly, don’t forget to reinforce to your employees that these are “above and beyond” bonuses, which are generously provided by owners and managers to reward next-level behavior.
-While the objective is to incentivize good behavior, you also want to be clear that if metrics aren’t hit, or if attitudes are in the gutter, the incentives won’t be paid.
+While the objective is to incentivize good behavior, you also want to be clear that if metrics aren’t hit, or if attitudes are in the gutter, the rewards won’t be paid.

 Don’t Just Take Our Word For It …